rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ### Step 2: Merge feature branch to develop

 What?
 Merge?
-Obviously you have done whatever development you need to for the feature, and now you are ready to merge.
-There's no point of putting "Step 2: Code the feature"
+Obviously, you have done whatever development you need to for the feature, and now you are ready to merge.
+There's no point in putting "Step 2: Code the feature."

-Usually to merge you would be raising a PR and going through the entire code reviewing process with +2 upvotes minimum, but generally you will endup merging feature branch to develop branch.
+Usually, to merge, you would be raising a PR and going through the entire code reviewing process with +2 upvotes minimum, but generally you will end up merging the feature branch to the develop branch.

 ```bash
 git checkout develop